State Machine

 Accounts

-Each account has a unique address and a balance, think a bank account - but managed by the blockchain instead of a bank.
+An account is a structure that holds funds and can send or receive transactions.
+Each account has a unique address and a balance, think of a bank account, but managed by the blockchain instead of a bank.

 message Account {